krb5/krb5/doc/rst_source/krb_admins/install_appl_srv.rst

 and how to close them.

-We recommend that backups of secure machines exclude the keytab file (``/etc/krb5.keytab``).
+We recommend that backups of secure machines exclude the keytab file (|keytab|).
 If this is not possible, the backups should at least be done locally, rather than over a network, and the backup tapes should be physically secured.

 The keytab file and any programs run by root, including the Kerberos V5 binaries, should be kept on local disk.
 The keytab file should be